-Before making that big leap of faith, there are certain things that one need to cut out of one's life so that one can be prepared when one's big chance comes along.
+Before making that big leap of faith, there are certain things that one needs to cut out of one's life so that one can be prepared when one's big chance comes along.
 We've listed 12 habits that you need to cut out of your life immediately.
 Dropping these habits won't just make you successful in business, they will help you become more present with your friends and family, and in the long run, will make you happier.

 1. Stop underachieving, start overachieving.

 Everything in life worth doing is worth overdoing.
 When pursuing your goals don't stop when you have achieved the bare minimum.
 Keep going until you have blown those goals out of the water, and then keep working some more.
 When you have this work ethic, the only thing that can stop you is you.

 It's great to be ambitious, but if you're constantly coming up short it can be demoralizing and eventually kill your motivation.

 2. Stop multitasking and focus.

 Studies have shown that 98 percent of humans cannot successfully multitask.
 Usually, those who believe that they can multitask are actually the worst at it.
 Scientists at Stanford write that multitaskers have trouble filtering out irrelevant information, organizing their thoughts, and shifting from one task to another.

 Next time you're trying to be productive, try shutting down every tab on your computer except for the ones that relate to the task at hand.
 Turn off your notifications and use 100 percent of your focus on that task.
 You will see a tremendous boost in your productivity.